AdobeDocs/express-add-ons-docs/src/pages/references/scriptruntime/editor/index.md

 ## Overview

-Some examples of what you can do with the <a href="/express-add-on-apis/docs/api/classes/Editor/" target="_blank">Editor APIs</a> are creating shapes, adding pages to the document, clearing the artboard and more.
+Some examples of what you can do with the [Editor APIs](./classes/Editor.md) are creating shapes, adding pages to the document, clearing the artboard and more.
 See the following sections for more details and examples of using these new APIs.

 ## Access to Editor APIs

-An exported `editor` module is provided to enable access to the <a href="/express-add-on-apis/docs/api/classes/Editor/" target="_blank">Editor APIs</a>.
+An exported `editor` module is provided to enable access to the [Editor APIs](./classes/Editor.md).
 You can simply import this module into your script file code to access the methods provided below.
 For example:

 ```js
 import { editor } from "express"; // named import 'editor' from express module